Skip to content

 Claude Code

 Claude Code automatically discovers the .mcp.json file in your project root.
-Just open Claude Code in your project directory — it will pick up the MCP server on the next prompt.
+Just open Claude Code in your project directory and it will discover the MCP server entry.

 Cursor